lbuchli-obsolete/fliw/README.md

 	style.xml <- describes the look of the window

-	module.go <- source for the behavior part
+	app.go <- source for the behavior part

-	module.so <- behavior part compiled from module.go as plugin (go build -buildmode=plugin)
+	app.so <- behavior part compiled from module.go as plugin (go build -buildmode=plugin)

 	README.md <- description of your module